 We believe that Reproductive Justice is…

 Not just about abortion.
-In order for women to control our own reproductive lives, we need more than just abortion.
-Many women see abortion rights as their main issue, but women of color and low income women often have difficulty accessing: contraception, comprehensive sex education, STI prevention and care, alternative birth options, adequate prenatal and pregnancy care, domestic violence assistance, adequate wages to support our families, safe homes, and so much more.
-Even our right to parent our children is often threatened.
-Reproductive Justice addresses all of these critical issues.
+Abortion access is critical, and women of color and other marginalized women also often have difficulty accessing: contraception, comprehensive sex education, STI prevention and care, alternative birth options, adequate prenatal and pregnancy care, domestic violence assistance, adequate wages to support our families, safe homes, and so much more.

-Analyze power systems in order for all people to live self-determined lives.
-Women of color feel the impact of the oppressive nature of reproductive politics in the US, which are based on gendered, sexualized, and racialized acts of dominance that occur on a daily basis.
-RJ works to eradicate this dynamic.
+Analyze power systems.
+Reproductive politics in the US is based on gendered, sexualized, and racialized acts of dominance that occur on a daily basis.
+RJ works to understand and eradicate these nuanced dynamics.

 Address intersecting oppressions.
 Audre Lorde said, “There is no such thing as a single-issue struggle because we do not live single-issue lives.”
 Marginalized women face multiple oppressions and we can only win freedom by addressing how they impact one another.

 Center the most marginalized.
 Our society will not be free until the most vulnerable people are able to access the resources and full human rights to live self-determined lives without fear, discrimination, or retaliation.